Fashion went from one extreme to the other in just 20 short years.

 After the frivolity of the 1920s, fashion found a middle ground in the 1930s.
 During this decade, dresses were slim, modest and elegant.
 Hemlines moved from well below the knee in the early 1930s to just below the knee in 1939.
 The boyish silhouette that was popular in the 1920s was gone, and healthy feminine curves were back in style.

-Evening gowns were bias cut, which meant that the fabric was cut and sewed diagonally against the grain of the threads.
-This technique created garments with soft, flowing lines.
-Dresses that were bias cut had a tendency to cling to the body, which made a trim figure a neccessity.
+Evening gowns were bias cut: the fabric was cut and sewed diagonally against the grain of the threads.
+This created garments with soft, flowing lines.
+Dresses that were bias cut had a tendency to cling to the body, which made a trim figure a necessity.

 After decades of torture, women were finally able to say farewell to the corset.
 In the 1930s, new fabrics and stronger elastic thread made it possible for an undergarment to shape the torso without boning and lacing.
 As a result, new figure control garments were made of elastic and fastened with side hooks.
 There was now very little difference between a corset and a girdle, and the girdle became the most common type of figure control garment.

 Early in the decade, hair was cut close to the head to resemble the bobbed and shingled styles of the 1920s.
 Slightly longer styles were preferred in the late 1930s.

 Actresses like Jean Harlow inspired women to color their hair, although the practice was still considered scandalous by most people.